robustness-gym/summvis/README.md

 streamlit run summvis.py -- --path <parent_directory_of_cache_file>
 ```

-Note that the preprocessing script may run for a while (~5-15 seconds for each example on a MacBook Pro for
+Note that the preprocessing script may run for a while (~5-15 seconds per example on a MacBook Pro for
  documents of typical length found in CNN/DailyMail or XSum), and will be greatly expedited by running on a GPU.
   You may wish to first try it with a subset of your data.